15 Epic Things to do in Cape Tribulation for First-Time Visitors

 Are you planning your first visit to Cape Tribulation?
 We’ve put together this list of the best things to do in Cape Tribulation to help you create a truly memorable itinerary.
-No matter your budget level or travel style, there’s an abundance of experiences for everyone to enjoy in Cape Trib.
+No matter your budget level or travel style, experiences are abundant for everyone to enjoy in Cape Trib.

 A trip to Tropical North Queensland wouldn’t be complete without the crowning jewel that is Cape Tribulation.
 Stretching along the coastline from the Daintree River to Bloomfield River, Cape Tribulation makes up a 17,000-hectare section of the Daintree National Park.